jed/lave/README.md

 ### ast = lave(object, [options])

-By default, lave takes an `object` and returns an abstract syntax tree (herein as AST) representing the generated JavaScript.
+By default, lave takes an `object` and returns an abstract syntax tree (AST) representing the generated JavaScript.
 Any of the following `options` can also be specified:

 - `generate`: A function that takes an [ESTree][] AST and returns JavaScript code, such as through [escodegen][] or [babel-generator][].
 If this is omitted, an AST will be returned, with any functions in the original object serialized using [toString][], and wrapped in an [eval][] call.
 If this is specified, a JavaScript string will be returned.
 - `format`: A string specifying the type of code to output, from the following: